Child tax credit (United States): Temporary expansion in 2021

 The child tax credit was substantially expanded for one year under the American Rescue Plan Act of 2021 (ARP), a stimulus bill passed during the economic downturn caused by the COVID-19 pandemic.
 The ARP increased the credit to $3,600 per child under the age of 6 and $3,000 per child between the ages of 6 and 17 (note that it increased the maximum age for an eligible child from 16 to 17).
 More specifically, it increased the tax credit to $3,600/$3,000 per child for single filers with incomes below $75,000, for unmarried heads of households with incomes below $112,500, and for married joint filers with incomes below $150,000.
 The credit phases down to a $2,000 credit (the value of the TCJA CTC) above these income levels, remains at $2,000 until income reaches $200,000 for single filers and unmarried heads of households or $400,000 for married joint filers, and then phases down to $0.

 The ARP also made the credit fully refundable (i.e. it eliminated the income threshold and phase-in, making the credit fully available to people with very low incomes) and offered the option of receiving half of the credit as advance monthly payments, with the other half received as a tax refund when filing taxes in early 2022.
 Full refundability made the full value of the credit available to lower-income families, who previously tended to receive little or no benefit.

 Post-2025

 The $2,000 child tax credit instituted by the Tax Cuts and Jobs Act of 2017 (TCJA) is scheduled to expire in 2025.
-Unless extended, the credit will revert to the CTC made permanent by the American Taxpayer Relief Act of 2012 (ATRA).
-Under the ATRA, the CTC is a $1,000 non-refundable credit that begins to phase out at a rate of $50 for every $1,000 of income above $75,000 for single filers and unmarried heads of households or $110,000 for married couples filing jointly.

-Families receiving less than the non-refundable $1,000 child tax credit will be eligible for the $1,000 refundable additional child tax credit (ACTC).
-The ACTC has a refundability threshold of $3,000 (i.e. families must make at least $3,000 to claim the credit) and phases in at a rate of 15% of earned income above $3,000.
-The sum of the ACTC and CTC claimed by a taxpayer cannot exceed the maximum credit of $1,000.
+Under the One Big Beautiful Bill Act, the tax credit was increased by 10% to $2,200 in 2026 and is adjusted for inflation annually.
+The refundable portion reverted to its 2022 amount of $1,400, although it is adjustable for inflation.
+The income phaseout has been fixed at $200,000 ($400,000 for married filing jointly) and will not be indexed for inflation.
+The taxpayer and the eligible child must have a work-eligible Social Security number which is estimated to remove approximately 4.5 million children from eligibility who are in mixed-status families.